Ricardo Pădurariu

-Ricardo Alexandru Pădurariu (born 23 May 2007) is a Romanian professional footballer who plays as a left-back for Liga II club Corvinul Hunedoara, on loan from Liga I club FCSB.
+Ricardo Alexandru Pădurariu (born 23 May 2007) is a Romanian professional footballer who plays as a left-back for Liga I club FCSB.

 Club career

 A left back, he came through the academy at FCSB and despite suffering numerous knee operations professed to the senior squad by the age of 16 years-old.
 He attended pre-season training camp with the first team squad in June 2023 in the Netherlands.
 He made his senior debut for the club on 19 May 2024 in Liga I, away at Rapid Bucharest, appearing as a second-half substitute.